marksandspencer/nx-plugins/packages/nx-playwright/README.md

 `nx-playwright` has some flags that you can utilize at execution time

 - `--browser=BROWSER_TYPE`: allowed browser types being `chromium`, `firefox` or `webkit` (or an `all` type to execute against all 3 types)
-- `--proj`: playwright project name to run (NOTE: this is `--project` option in playwright itself, but it conflicts with nx's option)
+- `--testProject`: playwright project name to run (NOTE: this is `--project` option in playwright itself, but it conflicts with nx's option)
 - `--config`: configuration file.
 Defaults to `playwright.config.ts`
 - `--format=FORMAT_TYPE`: this allows values such as `json` or `html`
 - `--headed`: launches the browser in non-headless mode